Peanhua/HomeStorage/documentation/further-development.md

 ### Per item best before dates
 Currently all the items share the same lifetime, which is used to calculate the best before date.
 But when items are bought from a shop, they usually have varying lifetimes based on their creation date.
 There should be possibility to adjust the best before date when adding items to the storage.

+### The force_password_change field in Account table should be True by default
+The *force_password_change* in Account table, which forces the user to change password before the user can do anything else, should be True by default.
+This would force the default root account user to also change the password upon first login.
+This was not done because it makes testing a lot harder.

+### Units and package sizes
+Item quantities are without any unit type information.
+A single item is considered as a one "normal" package of the product in question, for example in Finland milk is often sold in 1 liter packages, sugar in 1 kilogram, etc. However, there are multiple package sizes present, even in Finland, and the package size does matter.
+This is especially true with reports that try to determine the "amount" of some product.
+So it would be a good addition to have units and package sizes supported by the software.
+This issue can somewhat be circumvented by the users via soft rules made by themselves, for example "sugar is always in kilograms", "chocolade powder is always in grams".

 ### Smart phone application
 A smart phone application would ease the users life a great deal.
 Users could scan a receipt for adding items to storage, use bar codes on the items to add/remove items to/from storages.
 And the beforementioned alarms would fit smart phone application well.